GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/adherent_cell_culture.rst

     ========= ================

     - For instance, cells from a T75 flask resuspended in 1 mL of media can be passaged 1:4 by adding 250 µL cells and 10 mL media to a new T75 flask.
-    - Passaging will generate several new flasks/dishes of cells; if only one flask/dish is desired, the extra cells can be :doc:`cryopreserved </protocols/tc/cryopreservation and thawing>`.
+    - Passaging will generate several new flasks/dishes of cells; if only one flask/dish is desired, the extra cells can be :doc:`cryopreserved <cryopreservation and thawing>`.

 12. Cultures should be labeled with cell line name, date, passage number and initials of the owner.